elastomer/Getting_and_Cleaning_Data/README.md

 ##	  c.
 Output the Means into a CSV file
 ##
 ## Completed Assignment and Followed Instructions to Post the Result Files, Readme, Codebook into GitHub
+##   Created 2 Code Book Versions
+##     Using the Str Function
+##     Using the Hmisc Package Describe Function